-- Predicted time to exposure is ≤48 hours or distance from the Operational Areas is ≤100 km and - Any of the following sensitive environmental receptors are present: - Australian Marine Parks - State Marine Protected Areas - National or Internationally Important Wetlands - Mangrove or saltmarsh habitat - Known breeding/calving/nesting aggregation areas for protected (threatened or migratory) fauna - Known breeding/haul-out areas for pinnipeds - Threatened ecological communities - Seaweed collection - Cultural Heritage including First Nations and - Time given for preparation of an initial SAP for a particular scientific monitoring study is ≤48 hours.
+- Predicted time to exposure is ≤48 hours or distance from the Operational Areas is ≤100 km and - Any of the following sensitive environmental receptors are present: - Australian Marine Parks. - State Marine Protected Areas. - Internationally or National Important Wetlands. - Sheltered tidal flats. - Mangrove or saltmarsh habitat. - Known breeding/calving/nesting aggregation areas for protected fauna. - Known breeding/haul-out areas for pinnipeds. - Threatened ecological communities. - Seaweed collection. - Cultural Heritage including First Nations and - Time given for preparation of an initial SAP for a particular scientific monitoring study is ≤48 hours.

-Note, the time requirement is based upon the shortest time allowed (i.e. 48 hours) for the Monitoring Provider to prepare an initial SAP for a scientific monitoring study (as defined in the Offshore Victoria OSMP).
+Note, the time requirement is based upon the shortest time allowed (i.e. 48 hours) for the Monitoring Provider to prepare an initial SAP for a scientific monitoring study (as defined in the Offshore OSMP).

-The selection of sensitive environmental receptors is consistent with the receptors used in determining the onshore priority response planning areas within the OPEP, with the addition of marine protected areas (both Commonwealth and State).
+The selection of sensitive environmental receptors is consistent with the receptors used in determining the onshore priority response planning areas within the OPEP, with the addition of marine protected areas (both Commonwealth and State) and seaweed collection areas.

-The priority planning areas and relevant scientific monitoring scopes identified for spill scenarios that are relevant to the OGV Seabed Survey EP are detailed in Table 3-1.
-A series of checklists have been developed for these priority planning areas to assist in implementing scientific monitoring studies in these areas (Appendix A).
+The priority planning areas and relevant priority scientific monitoring scopes identified for spill scenarios that are relevant to the OGV Drilling Program EP are detailed in Table 3-1.
+A series of checklists have been developed for these priority planning areas to assist in implementing the priority scientific monitoring studies in these areas (Appendix A).
+The checklists also identify other relevant scientific studies that may be implemented at the site but are not identified as priority scientific monitoring studies.